 The Cairo Pass gives you free entry to the sites in Cairo, Giza, Dahshur, Saqqara, and Mit Rahina.
 These sites include the Egyptian Museum, the Museum of Islamic Art, the Coptic Museum, Saladin Citadel, all sites on the Giza Plateau, all sites at Saqqara, the Red and Bent Pyramids in Dahshur, and the sites in Historic Cairo.

-The Cairo Pass costs $100 USD or 90 euros.
+The Cairo Pass costs $130 USD.
 It is valid for 5 days.

 With just two days in Cairo, you will not visit enough sites to make the Cairo Pass worth it.
 However, if you are also planning a visit to Luxor, it might be worth it.
 If you purchase the Cairo Pass, you get a 50% discount on the Luxor Pass, which could be worth it for some people.

 LEARN MORE: Complete Guide to the Luxor Pass and Cairo Pass